-ln ntroduction 4
+Introduction 4

 Background 4

 Scottish Trauma Audit Group 4

-Key Performance Indicators 6
+Key performance indicators 6

-1. .
-Pre-Hospital Care 8
+1. Pre-hospital care 8

-Pre-hospital triage 8
+Pre-hospital triage.
+8

-Pre alert 9
+Pre alert.
+9

-Diversion to lower level of care 9
+Diversion to lower level of care.
+10

-2. .
-Early hospital Care 10
+2. Early hospital Care 11

-Consultant led reception for patients triaged and taken to MTC care 10
+Consultant led reception.
+11

-Consultant review for patients triaged to MTC care and taken to a TU 11
+Consultant review within one hour.
+12

-Time to MTC Care 11
+Time to MTC Care.
+13

-Time to Secondary Transfer 12
+Time to secondary transfer.
+14

-Time to CT Head (No longer part of SNAP Governance) 19
+Time to CT head - GCS <13 or intubated.
+15

-Time to CT head written report (No longer part of SNAP governance) 19
+Time to CT head written report - GCS <13 or intubated.
+15

-Time to CT head - GCS < 13 or intubated 13
+Time to CT head - GCS 13-14.
+17

-Time to CT head written report - GCS < 13 or intubated 13
+Time to CT head - written report - GCS 13-14.
+18

-Time to CT head - GCS 13-14 14
+MTC care for patients with a severe head injury.
+19

-Time to CT head - written report - GCS 13-14 15
+Management of open long bone fractures.
+20

-MTC Centre care for patients with a severe head injury 16
+Administration of tranexamic acid in patients with severe haemorrhage.
+21

-Management of open long bone fractures 16
+Specialist care.
+22

-Administration of tranexamic acid in patients with severe haemorrhage 17
+3. Ongoing hospital care 23

-Specialist care 18
+Assessment of rehabilitation needs.
+23

-3. .
-Ongoing hospital care 20
+Time to assessment of rehabilitation needs.
+23

-Assessment of rehabilitation needs 20
+Functional outcome.
+24

-Time to assessment of rehabilitation needs 20
+Timely transfer to specialist in-patient facilities.
+25

-Functional outcome 21
+Timely repatriation from MTC.
+26